friends at santa monica statebeach park

 Nightlife

 Stick around past sunset and watch the city transform.
-Locals from all over the LA area head to Santa Monica, where the combination of walkability and variety of nightlife make for a memorable evening no matter what the occasion.
-Start with happy hour on a rooftop bar overlooking the Pacific Ocean, like The Coco Club at The Beacon or Elephante, and end the night dancing at Circle Bar or saddled up to the counter at one of the city’s long-standing dive bars, such as Chez Jay.
+Locals from all over the LA area head to Santa Monica where the combination of walkability and variety of nightlife makes for a memorable evening no matter the occasion.
+Start with happy hour on a rooftop bar overlooking the Pacific Ocean, like The Coco Club at Sonder The Beacon or Élephante, and end the night dancing or saddled up to the counter at one of the city’s long-standing dive bars, such as Chez Jay.

 Stay in Santa Monica

-With so many must-do activities and things to do in Santa Monica, why not extend your stay at one of Santa Monica’s 40 hotels?
+With so many must-experience activities and an endless, always-changing catalog of things to do in Santa Monica, why not extend your stay at one of Santa Monica’s 40 hotels?

 Santa Monica Hotels